atiar2000/edg-predictions-2026/README.md

 # 🎄 Merry Retail Predictions 2026 🎄

-A special interactive holiday card created with appreciation for ED – our inspiring Chapter Lead.
+A special interactive holiday card created with appreciation for ED – our inspiring Practice Lead.

 This little web app is my Christmas and New Year gift to you:
 100 unique, wish-thinking predictions for the future of EDG retail technology.